duynguyen27091997/ASUS-FX504GE-Hackintosh_Updated_OpenCore/README.md

 - [x] **Sleep/Wake:** Yes

 ### Not working
-- dGPU (Any support in Mojave and up)
+- dGPU (Any support in Mojave and up).
+- Continuity Features (not working for now, waiting on https://openintelwireless.github.io/).